 The CSIA of n-alkanes provides unique information about hydrocarbons.
-The n-alkanes of the studied extracts mainly has a fairly light isotopic carbon composition, the $\delta^{13}C$ values of individual alkanes lie mainly in the range of -30.0 to -32.0 % and typically for marine OM of the Bazhenov Formation (Table 5.9.1; Figure 5.9.1).
-Normal alkanes from $C{17}$ to $C{22}$ are commonly depleted in $^{13}C$ .
-For homologues in the n- $C{23}$ to n- $C{30}$ range has the irregular slope in the n- $C{25}$ to n- $C{31}$ region.
+The n-alkanes of the studied extracts mainly has a fairly light isotopic carbon composition, the $\delta^{13}$ C values of individual n-alkanes lie mainly in the range of -30.0 to -32.0 ‰ and typically for marine OM of the Bazhenov Formation (Table 5.9.1; Figure 5.9.1).
+Normal alkanes from C17 to C22 are commonly depleted in C. For homologues in the n-C23 to n-C30 range has the irregular slope in the n-C25 to n-C31 region.
+The $\delta^{13}$ C values of n-alkanes for host rocks shows relatively more negative values compared to the alginite-rich layers.
+Overall, the moderate correlation of isotopic trends for these n-alkanes suggests that they derive from similar biological source.